SerhiiKarasov/cpp/Info.md

 ```

 # Chapter 7.
 Features and Descriptors
+* features(keypoint) - some descriptive points on image
+* descriptor - are handles of features that could extracted from image and used to compare with features/descriptors on another image.
 ## Algorithm class - is the base class of almost all algos in openCV
 ```
  class Algorithm